healthonnet/hash-based-index-splitter/README.md

 Generate shards from document IDs
 =========

-For reference, here's how you can generate valid md5-based shard numbers in different languages:
+Here's how you can generate valid md5-based shard numbers in your favorite language:

 Java:
 ```java